-Next to warts, one of the issues I tend to get a lot of questions about is the skin tag.
+Next to warts, one of the questions I get the most is how to remove skin tags.
 Skin tags are fleshy bumps that can be anywhere from the size of a grain of rice to the size of a pea.
 Technically called acrochordons or cutaneous papilloma, the benign growths of skin are more annoying than problematic.
 Let’s discuss how to remove skin tags naturally.

 There really is no scientific consensus on why people get skin tags.
 Studies have shown a correlation between adult onset diabetes and the development of the benign growths, but the results are not conclusive.¹ Skin tags show up more often in people who are overweight.
-They tend to occur where the skin folds and there is friction, such as in the groin area, on the neck, under the breasts, and on the thighs.
+They tend to occur where the skin folds and there is friction, such as in the groin area, on the neck, in armpits, and on the thighs.
 They are also common on the eyelids.
+A lot of folks want to know how to remove skin tags because they’re visible.

 I remember hearing a lecture once during which the speaker suggested we get skin tags when our lymphatic system becomes congested.
 I think this makes a lot of sense.
 If we are constantly applying friction to the top layer of our skin and there is a toxic soup below, it stands to reason that a wart-like growth could occur.

 There really isn’t any reason to do anything unless the tag is in a place where it gets irritated or you just don’t like the look of it.
 Your doctor may freeze it or simply snip it off with a pair of scissors.
 Unfortunately, these methods often leave a scar behind.
-There are a number of well-known natural ways to remove these growths without leaving a scar.
+If you want to know how to remove skin tags naturally, you’re in luck.
+Because there are a number of well-known natural ways to remove these growths without leaving a scar.

 Apple Cider Vinegar